 or that physics is a kind of energy.
 "Optics" is a substance which comes

 out of the light bulb and passes through the lens, right?
 And when you

 ride a bicycle, "physics" comes out of your muscles and makes the wheels

 turn?
-That's what we say when we tell kids that "electricity flows in
+That's basically what we're saying whenever we tell kids that

-wires," or that "light bulbs convert electricity into light."
+"electricity flows in wires," or that "light bulbs convert electricity

 Below are a few examples of errors caused by the contradictory meanings.

 ELECTRICITY IS A TYPE OF EVENT?
 NO.Scientists originally had a very clear meaning for the word "electricity."
 It meant "charge."
 They would say that electrons carry negative electricity, and protons carry positive electricity.
 They would say that an electric current is a flow of electricity.
 Unfortunately the meaning of the word became corrupted in the early 19th century when electric companies started selling electrical energy.
 They called this energy by the name "electricity."
 But this is a serious problem.
 When you turn on the lights in your home, the charges inside the wires wiggle back and forth and don't flow forwards, while the energy races along the wires at almost the speed of light.
 So ...does the "electricity" sit in one spot and vibrate?
 Or does "electricity" flow forwards rapidly?
 Do electric companies sell electricity, or do they merely pump it back and forth?
 Scientists of old would insist that the electricity stays with the electrons, and therefore the electricity vibrates within the wires without moving forward.
 They'd say that utility companies don't sell any electricity.
 Most modern K-12 textbooks disagree.